 Q: Are there any fees associated with my auction purchase?

-A: Unless indicated otherwise, a Buyer’s Premium of 13% of the “auction price” will be added to the winning bid price of each item purchased.
+A: Unless indicated otherwise, a Buyer’s Premium of 12% of the “auction price” will be added to the winning bid price of each item purchased.
 A Buyer’s Premium is added to the final bid amount when you pay with Cash, Debit Card, Direct Deposit or Cashier’s Check ONLY, the standard Buyer’s Premium of 15% applies on all purchases that are paid by credit card.
 A Buyer’s Premium is a percentage of the high bid that’s added to the bid price to establish the final sale price.
 There is an additional 3% non-refundable fee for using a credit card.
 The total sales price (including Buyer’s Premium) is subject to applicable sales tax.
 No Buyers Premium on Bankruptcy Items.

 Before the Auction…